stefanv/blog/content/2015-01-24-vpn-only-internet.md

+---
-Title: VPN-only access to the internet
+title: VPN-only access to the internet
-Tags: linux
+tags: ['linux']
-Status: published
+status: published
+---

 tl;dr A firewall setup that allows traffic to leave *only* via the VPN.
 <!-- PELICAN_END_SUMMARY -->